Opsio - Cloud and AI Solutions

 How does FinOps relate to compliance in the EU?

-EU organizations operating under GDPR and NIS2 must ensure that cost-optimization moves—like shifting workloads to cheaper regions or reducing logging retention—don't violate data-residency or security requirements.
-FinOps governance should include compliance guardrails so that commitment purchases, Spot Instance placements, and storage tiering decisions are restricted to approved regions and configurations.
+EU organizations under GDPR and NIS2 must ensure cost-optimization moves don't breach data-residency or security requirements.
+FinOps governance should include guardrails restricting commitments, Spot placements, and storage tiering to approved regions only.

 Written By